smaashthemac/bamazon/README.md

-# bamazon
+# Bamazon

-Bamazon is an Amazon-esque app that takes in orders from customers and depletes stock based on the store's inventory.
+Bamazon is an Amazon-esque app that takes in orders through Node from customers and depletes stock (stored in a MySQL database) based on the store's inventory.

-It utilizes JavaScript, My SQL, and NPM packages.

-This was made as a project for the Coding Bootcamp at UT Austin.
+This project was created as an assignment for the Coding Bootcamp at UT Austin.\

+# Technologies Used

+- Javascript
+- Node
+- MySQL
+- NPM